jcolag/entropy-arbitrage/2025-12-18-first-contact-1.md

  > **RIKER**: Deanna!
 Deanna!
 Deanna!

-The franchise has discovered cultural artifacts outside the 1930s, stretching all the way forward to 1955 for [*Ooby Dooby*](https://en.wikipedia.org/wiki/Dick_Penner#%22Ooby_Dooby%22).
+The franchise has discovered cultural artifacts outside the 1930s, stretching all the way forward to 1955 for {% wiki Dick_Penner#%22Ooby_Dooby%22|*Ooby Dooby*|en %}.
 You'll notice, though, how clear they make it that Riker and Troi don't approve.

  > **COCHRANE**: Who is this jerk?
 And who told him he could turn off my music?